Hisar (missile family): Hisar-O+

 Hisar-O (Turkish: Orta İrtifa Hava Savunma Füze Sistemi) is a vertically launched medium-range SAM system mounted on a Mercedes-Benz Zetros chassis.

 Hisar-O missile system is very similar to the Hisar-A family, and uses same type of IIR seeker, RF link, proximity fuse and dual-pulsed rocket motor.
 The dimensions of the missile have been increased in length out to around 4.2m.
 Another improvement is the installation of Aselsan's Kalkan phased array 3D search and track radar on the launcher vehicle.
-There is a planned future variant of Hisar-O, called Hisar-O+.
+There is a new variant of Hisar-O, called Hisar-O+.

 The Hisar-O system has the capability to detect, track and identify targets, perform command and control and fire control functions autonomously.
 The missile system is effective against fighter aircraft, attack helicopters, cruise missiles and unmanned aerial vehicles.

 The system's general features also include management and distribution of command and control information, air defense mission planning at the battery and battalion levels, multiple engagement and successive firing, data links for midcourse guidance, integrated air picture generation, operational capabilities in the day, at night and in adverse weather conditions, a global positioning system (GPS) and navigation, remote control, wired or wireless communication between systems, 360° effective area with the capability of vertical launch, Multi-Target Multi-Radar fusion and embedded simulation, identification friend or foe (IFF), modular structure, hybrid control system.